ardaakmanlar/toc-extractor-ai/README.md

 ## 📘 About the Project

-This project was developed during my internship at **FERNUS**, an educational technology company.
+This project was developed during my internship at FERNUS, an educational technology company.

-FERNUS Studio lacked a tool for extracting **Tables of Contents (ToC)** from book screenshots.
+FERNUS Studio lacked a tool for extracting Tables of Contents (ToC) from book screenshots.
 This project automates that process using AI, replacing the manual and time-consuming methods.

+🛠 It was specifically built for internal use at FERNUS to support the content preparation workflow and reduce manual workload during book production.

 ---